 Claimant Awarded £6.7m For Brain Damage Caused By Negligence At Ipswich Hospital

+In this section of our Ipswich Hospital negligence claims guide, we’ll present a recent case study to illustrate.
 In the first case study, we’re going to look at, Ipswich hospital were told to pay compensation of £6.7m by the High Court.
 The payment was made to an 11-year old girl who suffered brain damage following mistakes when she was born.
 Her mother represented her in the proceedings.

 It was heard by the court that, a delay in delivery of the child, born by caesarean section, was the cause of suffering.